 National Day for Truth and Reconciliation

-Each year, September 30 marks the National Day for Truth and Reconciliation, a day for all Canadians to commemorate the history and legacy of the residential school system.
+Each year, September 30 marks the National Day for Truth and Reconciliation, a day for all Canadians to pause, recognize and learn from the history and ongoing impacts of the residential school system on Indigenous peoples in Canada.

 The day honours the children who never returned home, and the resilience, dignity and strength of Survivors of residential schools, as well as their families and communities.
-Public commemoration of the tragic and painful history, and ongoing impacts of residential schools is a vital component of the reconciliation process.
-It's a chance to engage and educate people about our nation’s colonial history and how it has and continues to impact Indigenous communities.
+Public recognition of the history and the ongoing impacts of residential schools is a vital component of the “Truth” portion of Truth and Reconciliation.
+As Canadians begin to understand more about residential schools and other aspects of colonial Canadian history affecting Indigenous peoples, governments, other organizations and individuals can commit to the process of Reconciliation through partnerships and the support of Indigenous-led initiatives.

 To learn more about Coquitlam’ commitment to Reconciliation, visit coquitlam.ca/reconciliation.